lathulotus/djerba_db_tools/README.md

 For a better understanding on how data is stored in clinical reports (JSON files), visit [1_djerbaSchemas](./1_djerbaSchemas).

 # Querying CouchDB
 For querying through couchDB, visit [2_queryCouchDB](./2_queryCouchDB).
-This is your one-stop shop to the query scripts, usage guides, and documentation on supported filters.
+This is your one-stop shop to the query scripts, usage guides, and documentation on how to use the pipeline.

 # Data Analysis
 For data analysis through interactive notebooks, visit [3_dataAnalysis](./3_dataAnalysis).
 This notebook allow for the automatic generation of weekly reports and filterable summary tables.
 This notebook also supports descriptive analysis by parameter and cumulative case trends between parameters.

 # Case Studies
 For examples of what couchDB can handle when it comes to data analysis and visualization, visit [4_caseStudies](./4_caseStudies).
-These are just a small handful of examples!
+These are just a small handful of examples.